Book your stay

 Crossroads between the valleys of Beaufortain and Tarentaise, the Vallée des Glaciers gives access to Italy by the Col de la Seigne.
 In 1888, the creation of the Alpine Troops was followed by a strengthening of the military presence in anticipation of a possible Italian invasion.
 The barracks at Seloge and les Chapieux were the first to be built (1890-1894).

-Italy declared war on France on June 10, 1940.
-The first battles (June 14 to 17) took place at the Col de la Seigne between the Alpini and the French soldiers of the 80th Bataillon Alpins de Forteresses (BAF) and a few elements of the 7th BCA.
-The position quickly became untenable for the French troops who received the order to withdraw to the lines of ridges and outposts to block the enemy in the upper Glacier valley.
-On June 22, the Alpini came up against the troops commanded by lieutenant Bulle (at the Col d'Enclave) and second lieutenants De Castex (on the Bellegarde crest) and Guidot (on the Ouillon ridge).
-The Italians are superior in numbers, but the French troops have a much better knowledge of the terrain.
-These fights take place in terrible weather marked by snowstorms, strong gusts of wind and temperatures dropping to -15°C. The armistice of June 24 stopped the fighting.
-French losses (6 killed) were significantly lower than Italian losses.
+Italy declares war on France on June 10, 1940.
+The first battles (June 14 to 17) take place at the Col de la Seigne between the Alpini and the French soldiers of the 80th Fortress Alpine Battalion (BAF) and some elements of the 7th BCA.
+The position quickly becomes untenable for the French troops, who are ordered to retreat to the ridge lines and outposts to block the enemy in the upper Vallée des Glaciers.
+On June 22, the Alpini face troops commanded by Lieutenant Bulle (at Col d’Enclave) and Second Lieutenants De Castex (on the Bellegarde Ridge) and Guidot (on the Ouillon Ridge).
+The Italians outnumber the French, but the French troops have far better knowledge of the terrain.
+These battles occur under terrible weather conditions, marked by snowstorms, strong winds, and temperatures as low as -15°C. The armistice of June 24 ends the fighting.
+French losses (6 killed) are significantly lower than Italian losses.

-Faced with the advance of the Germans and their entry into Bourg Saint Maurice, the Tarentaise Resistance set up its command post in the hamlet of Chapieux, from where actions against the German troops were coordinated.
-To secure the south of the valley, Lieutenant Émile Paganon's section installed a blockade on the road linking Chapieux to Bourg Saint Maurice.
-On the night of August 21 to 22, 1944, the Germans attacked from the ridges, emerging through the Neuva valley.
-Part of the Paganon section went to the aid of the command post, but the resistance quickly found themselves overwhelmed.
-Thanks to reinforcements from the Lac Company, which came from the Beaufortain, the French managed to dominate the German troops who were leaving by burning the buildings of Chapieux.
-The exhausted resistance fighters stopped the pursuit: 10 men fell in combat.
-The Chapieux fight remains exemplary of the resistance activity in Tarentaise.
+Faced with the German advance and their entry into Bourg Saint Maurice, the Tarentaise Resistance set up their command post in the hamlet of Les Chapieux, from where actions against German troops were coordinated.
+To secure the southern part of the valley, Lieutenant Émile Paganon’s unit set up a blockade on the road connecting Les Chapieux to Bourg Saint Maurice.
+On the night of August 21 to 22, 1944, the Germans attacked along the ridges, advancing through the Combe de la Neuva.
+Part of Paganon’s unit rushed to assist the command post, but the resistance fighters were quickly overwhelmed.
+With reinforcements from the Lac company, arriving from Beaufortain, the French managed to overpower the German troops, who retreated while burning buildings in Les Chapieux.
+The exhausted resistance fighters halted their pursuit: 10 men fell in combat.
+The battle of Les Chapieux remains a striking example of resistance activity in Tarentaise.